What is Regression Testing? Explained with Test Cases, Tools, and Methods

 If you’re someone associated with software development, you must know that change is the only constant here.
 So, having hands-on knowledge of every modification is necessary.

-Have regular communication between developers and testers to know the latest upgraded version and be aware of immediate changes.
-They can plan their testing well in advance to stay on track with the app or product release.
+Regularly communicate with developers and testers to know the latest upgraded version and be aware of immediate changes.
+They can plan their testing well to stay on track with the app or product release.

 3. Assigning Grade to Test Cases